 Windows, external doors and joinery

 Repair category 1

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Notes Windows were not all fully opened or tested and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
+A slight air gap was evident to the kitchen window and adjustment may be required.